openstack-archive/python-tatuclient/doc/source/contributor/functional-tests.rst

 ================

-The functional tests invoke the client executable to see that it actually works with a running Designate.
-WARNING: these tests will create and delete zones, recordsets, and other resources in Designate.
+The functional tests invoke the client executable to see that it actually works with a running Tatu.
+WARNING: these tests will create and delete zones, recordsets, and other resources in Tatu.

 Installation
 ------------

 .. code-block:: shell-session

-    cd python-designateclient
+    cd python-tatuclient
     pip install python-openstackclient
     pip install -r requirements.txt -r test-requirements.txt
     pip install -e .